 The following research tools will help you obtain books, journals, articles, and eBooks.
 The Library also provides resources to help with APA citation.
 Whatever your research need, we have resources to help you get started.

 If you have a citation and want to know if the Library has access to a particular journal, we recommend using the Find Journals tab on the Library homepage search box.
-Pay attention to the date range, e.g., o1/01/2007 – present, and 01/01/1986 – present which means we have the journal in print.
+Pay attention to the date range, e.g., 01/01/2007 – present.
+If you see 01/01/1986 – present it means we have the journal in print.

 You can find eBooks through the Library’s catalog, check:

 - or Website or downloadable under Format

 And, through the Library’s homepage search box using the Search Everything tab, check:

 - eBooks under Source Types.
 You may have to click Show More.

 For more help see the Library’s eBook Research Guide.

 A Writer’s Handbook (pdf)